Benjamin Butler: New Orleans

 Butler directed the first Union expedition to Ship Island, off the Mississippi Gulf Coast, in December 1861, and in May 1862 commanded the force that conducted the capture of New Orleans after its occupation by the Navy following the Battle of Forts Jackson and St. Philip.
-In the administration of that city he showed great firmness and political subtlety.
-He devised a plan for relief of the poor, demanded oaths of allegiance from anyone who sought any privilege from government, and confiscated weapons.
+In the administration of the city, he devised a plan for relief of the poor, demanded oaths of allegiance from anyone who sought any privilege from government, and confiscated weapons.

-However, Butler's subtlety seemed to fail him as the military governor of New Orleans when it came to dealing with its Jewish population, about which the general, referring to local smugglers, infamously wrote, in October 1862: "They are Jews who betrayed their Savior, & also have betrayed us."
+In October 1862, while military governor of New Orleans, Butler wrote of local smugglers, "They are Jews who betrayed their Savior, & also have betrayed us."

 Public health management

-In an ordinary year, it was not unusual for as much as 10 percent of the city's population to die of yellow fever.
-In preparation, Butler imposed strict quarantines and introduced a rigid program of garbage disposal.
+In an ordinary year, it was not unusual for as many as 10 percent of the city's population to die of yellow fever.
+To help prevent such deaths, Butler imposed strict quarantines and introduced a rigid program of garbage disposal.
 As a result, in 1862, only two cases were reported.